 Location: Utah

-MAC provided cultural compliance services for a seismic study covering over 1000 acres in San Juan County, Utah.
-During MAC's survey more than 100 sites were located and recorded.
+Metcalf provided cultural compliance services for a seismic study covering over 1000 acres in San Juan County, Utah.
+During Metcalf's survey more than 100 sites were located and recorded.
 Despite the large number of sites, we were able to achieve complete avoidance of all archaeological sites by moving the location of source points and rerouting access.
 The project area was split between federal and state lands, so we worked with the necessary agencies to ensure that cultural compliance requirements were met.

 Siphon 5 Historic Documentation